Higher Order Automatic Differentiation of Higher Order Functions: A Higher-Order Forward-Mode AD Translation

-\begin{exa}[Neural networks] In our introduction, we provided a program~\eqref{eqn:network} in our language to build a neural network out of expressions $\neuron,\layer,\compose$; this program makes use of the inner product of Ex.~\ref{ex:innerprod}.
-We can similarly calculate the derivatives of deep neural nets by mechanically applying the macro~$\Dsynsymbol$. \end{exa}
+\begin{example}[Neural networks] In our introduction, we provided a program~\eqref{eqn:network} in our language to build a neural network from the expressions $\neuron,\layer,\compose$; this program makes use of the inner product of Ex.~\ref{ex:innerprod}.
+We can similarly calculate the derivatives of deep neural networks by applying the macro~$\Dsynsymbol$ mechanically. \end{example}